vgiakoumakou/tetris-game/README.md

 # tetris-game
-Tetris Web Game - Developed in JavaScript, HTML and CSS from scratch.
+Tetris Web Game - Developed in ES6 JavaScript, HTML5 and CSS3 from scratch.